kkeri/logic-interpreters/01-prop-pos/README.md

 ## Examples

-If it helps, you can think about the interpreter as a conditional theorem prover.
+One way to think about the interpreter is a conditional theorem prover.

-Below we introduce two premises and assert that their conjunction is a theorem.
+Let's introduce two premises and assert their conjunction is a theorem.

 ~~~haskell
 > a